What we have here caters for a wide selection of tastes and occasions and they all contain some fruit, or a lot of it!

 Have you ever had dragon fruit?
 Now’s the time to try!

 I don’t know anybody that doesn’t like dragon fruit.
-I do know a few people that aren’t sure about it so whether you’re like them or not, I urge you to try to this great recipe.
+I do know a few people that have yet to try it.
+If you fall into either category, I urge you to try to this great recipe from Minimalist Baker.

 Apple Pie Smoothie Bowl